moe123/coconut/ReadMe.markdown

 std::cerr << " (n0 > n1) = " << (n0 > n1) << std::endl;

-// NOTE Any objects answer to the following without the need of casting /* const std::string description() const;
+// @NOTE Any objects answer to the following without the need of casting /* const std::string description() const;